gacetta/notes/CSS.md

 ## media only screen
 ---
 `@media only screen and (condition)` - `only screen` means the media query applies only to screens.
 If someone were to print out the page, the query wouldn't apply.

+---
+## hover effect - Left Border Line -> Delayed Fill Sweep.
+Close from top & bottom on remove.
+---
+create a left line using ::before.  scaleY(0) on initial state. scaleY(1) on :hover::before state